nkb84/pgmodeler-windows/README.md

 # pgmodeler-windows
-This is a windows build binary of pgmodeler
+This is a windows build binary of pgmodeler.
+Please download the binary from the `Release` section

 # Orginal source code
 - https://github.com/pgmodeler/pgmodeler